FabricationsHQ - Putting the Words to the Music

 Go figure.

-However Ross is also a freelance writer, music critic, reviewer and provides promotion for many artists via on-line bios, press releases and other promotional material.
+However Ross is also a freelance writer, independent music critic and reviewer; he also provides promotion for many artists via on-line bios, press releases and other materials.

 Away from those jobs he can be found sharing time and events with his wife Anne and although they prefer to take holidays or breaks exploring their own country these